School Of Health & Human Services

 800.862.6307 ex 6228 (toll free)

-Graduates may find employment with municipal, regional, provincial or aboriginal police services in Manitoba or with other police services across Canada.
-Note that police departments have minimum hiring standards regarding sight, hearing and physical ability.
+Graduates may find employment with municipal, regional, provincial or Indigenous police services in Manitoba, or with other police services across Canada.
+Note: Police departments have minimum hiring standards regarding sight, hearing and physical ability.
 Applicants are encouraged to explore these standards prior to entering this program.

-Other opportunities exist in security firms, corrections, risk management and loss prevention.
+Other opportunities exist with Canada Border Services Agency, Sheriff's department, corrections, security firms, corrections, risk management and loss prevention.

 Duration/Start 8 months/September